8902 N Meridian St Ste 102

-If you have a lost tooth or multiple missing teeth, you may be able to replace them with a dental implant-secured dental restoration.
+If you have a lost tooth or many missing teeth, you can replace them with a dental implant-secured dental restoration.
 Teeth implants can support dental crowns, dentures, and dental bridges to deliver a more stable and comfortable smile.

 Dr. Ben Ahlbrecht offers dental implants in Indianapolis, IN.
-This restorative dentistry solution is an effective option for patients who would like to restore their smile with the most natural function and aesthetics after tooth loss.
+This restorative dental solution is one of the best options for patients who want to restore their smile after tooth loss.

 Why Choose Dental Implants?

-Most dental implant patients enjoy their tooth replacements for life with no need for future replacement or repair.
-As an additional plus, the crown that caps off the implant looks and feels natural.
+Most implant patients enjoy their tooth replacements for life with no need for future replacement or repair.
+As an added plus, the crown that caps off the implant looks and feels real.
 Because of this, many patients forget that they have one or more dental implants.

 Bone Grafting

-Patients who are not typical candidates for dental implants can benefit from a bone graft.
 Dental implants rely on bone tissue to support the titanium post.
-However, patients who have lost one or more teeth may not have tooth roots or enough healthy bone tissue.
+However, some patients who have lost one or more teeth don’t have enough healthy bone tissue.
 Some patients will need a bone graft procedure to prepare for a new restoration.
 This includes dental implants or an implant-secured bridge or denture.

-There are different types of bone grafts.
-Your dentist may perform it after a tooth extraction to prevent jawbone atrophy and maintain the shape of the jawbone.
-Other grafting methods may reduce bone loss by transferring bone from the lower jaw.
+Your dentist or oral surgeon may perform a bone graft after a tooth extraction to prevent jawbone atrophy and maintain the jawbone.
+Other grafting methods can reduce bone loss by transferring bone from the lower jaw.

 Sinus Lift